Matamata-Animator/Matamata/readme.md

 yarn
 ```

-- Install Vosk model through the [Vosk website](https://alphacephei.com/vosk/models) or using the automatic tool. **This is a 1.6 GB file and thus will take some time, please have patience.**
+- Install Vosk model through the [Vosk website](https://alphacephei.com/vosk/models) or using the automatic tool. **This is a 1.6 GB file and thus will take some time, please have patience.
+There is currently no progress bar implemented.**

 ```zsh
 yarn downloadModel